 Anxiety is best treated with therapy, medication, or a combination of both.
 We can integrate strategies such as cognitive behavioral therapy (CBT) to address anxiety, along with other therapy modalities and lifestyle changes that can give you back more control over your anxiety and mental health.

-As a Dallas psychiatrist, Dr. Sehdev often incorporate safe medications into your treatment plans.
+As a Dallas psychiatrist, Dr. Sehdev often incorporates safe medications into your treatment plans.
 While medication cannot “cure” generalized anxiety disorder, it can minimize the symptoms so that you can return to working, relationships, and daily life as normal.
 Some people benefit from medication and lifestyle changes alone, while others find that medication, when combined with other treatments is very effective for reducing anxiety in the long term.

 Among the medications we commonly use to treat generalized anxiety disorder are: